EzequielRamis/atex/README.md

 </tbody>
 </table>

+> [!WARNING]
-**Warning:** I have said "it is very common" but [this is not always the case](https://developers.vtex.com/docs/apps/vtex.condition-layout#step-3-defining-the-desired-conditions). `"Then"` and `"Else"` props accept strings, not string arrays.
+> I have said "it is very common" but [this is not always the case](https://developers.vtex.com/docs/apps/vtex.condition-layout#step-3-defining-the-desired-conditions). `"Then"` and `"Else"` props accept strings, not string arrays.
 As a workaround, and knowing that every JSX expression always returns a string array, you can type `(<component-name />)[0]` to get the `"component-name"` string value.
 Yeah, it's a little gross.

 <table>
 <thead>